nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Expected outcome:

-Allows you to view the food items from the reference food court that has an similar to, or lower calorie count than the amount you gave Click!
+Allows you to view the food items from the reference food court that has a similar to, or lower calorie count than the amount you gave Click!

 Example : `food clt 0`